Florida Auto Dealer Bond Overview

 Auto Dealer Bond Renewal

 Motor vehicle dealer bonds are usually renewed every year.
 Alternatively, it is also possible to renew them every two years if your license runs for two years, instead of one.
-The renewal deadline for both licenses and bonds is April 30th.
+In Florida, franchise dealers need to renew their bond before December 31st, whereas independent dealers need to renew their bond before April 30th according to their renewal period.

 Keep in mind that your bond premium will vary between one renewal and the next, based on the financial status of your business.
 If you improve your financial standing and mostly your credit score, you are likely to receive lower rates every time you renew your bond.